-- 3.1 Taking account of a range of evidence and information from Council Officers and other Stakeholders, the 2023-28 5YIIP has been prepared.
+- 1.7 Taking account of a range of evidence and information from Council Officers and other Stakeholders, the 2023-28 5YIIP has been prepared.
 This identifies a number of projects that are currently considered to be a priority for delivery over the next 5 years to assist in achieving the economic growth targets as set out in the Council's Development Plan and the Greater Norwich City Deal.
-The 5YIIP is included as Appendix A to this report. - 3.2 If agreed by the each of the three CIL charging authorities within Greater Norwich: Broadland District Council; Norwich City Council; and, South Norfolk Council projects recommended to be allocated pooled CIL funding within the 5YIIP will be duly adopted within the respective year's Annual Growth Programme (AGP).
-Projects identified within the 5YIIP but not within an AGP remain priorities but have not been allocated CIL funding. - 3.3 This 5YIIP plan also sets out an updated position on infrastructure delivery, includes revised CIL income forecasts, provides updates on projects accepted within previous AGPs and outlines planned preparatory work for infrastructure schemes for future years. - 3.4 In addition to the above, Officers have identified a number of procedure/practice improvements to the IIF that would help ensure the effective delivery of infrastructure.
+The 5YIIP is included as Appendix A to this report. - 1.8 If agreed by the each of the three CIL charging authorities within Greater Norwich: Broadland District Council; Norwich City Council; and, South Norfolk Council projects recommended to be allocated pooled CIL funding within the 5YIIP will be duly adopted within the respective year's Annual Growth Programme (AGP).
+Projects identified within the 5YIIP but not within an AGP remain priorities but have not been allocated CIL funding. - 1.9 This 5YIIP plan also sets out an updated position on infrastructure delivery, includes revised CIL income forecasts, provides updates on projects accepted within previous AGPs and outlines planned preparatory work for infrastructure schemes for future years. - 1.10 In addition to the above, Officers have identified a number of procedure/practice improvements to the IIF that would help ensure the effective delivery of infrastructure.
 Also, that amendments are needed to the Partner Draw-down and Borrowing Authorisations in connection with the proposed loan agreement for the Long Stratton Bypass.
-Agreement to these changes/amendments are sought within this report.

-3.5 The changes/authorisations proposed within this report were considered and agreed by the Greater Norwich Growth Board (GNGB) on 15 December 2022.
+Agreement to these changes/amendments are sought within this report. - 1.11 The changes/authorisations proposed within this report were considered and agreed by the Greater Norwich Growth Board (GNGB) on 15 December 2022.
+In addition the recommendations proposed within this report were considered by the Communities, Housing and Planning Policy Panel on 8 February.
+The Panel resolved to advise Cabinet to make a recommendation to Council in accordance with those recommendations.